 - 1 large chicken (about 4 to 5 pounds)

-- 2 tablespoons of neutral-flavoured oil such as canola or light olive oil
+- 2 tbsp of neutral-flavoured oil such as canola or light olive oil

-- 2 teaspoons of chopped fresh herbs such as oregano, parsley, rosemary, thyme, marjoram, savoury, etc.
+- 2 tsp of chopped fresh herbs such as oregano, parsley, rosemary, thyme, marjoram, savoury, etc.

 - 4 bulbs of garlic, halved horizontally